Azure/cloud-scale-data-for-devs-guide/docs/event-sourcing.md

 ---
-title: Event sourcing
+title: Explore the Event sourcing design pattern
-description: Learn about the event sourcing design pattern. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn about the event sourcing design pattern and how to apply it to Azure Cosmos DB change feed. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022